torvalds/linux/Documentation/arch/x86/orc-unwinder.rst

 be incomplete due to the kernel's extensive use of asm, inline asm, and special sections like exception tables.

-That could be rectified by manually annotating those special code paths using GNU assembler .cfi annotations in .S files, and homegrown annotations for inline asm in .c files.
-But asm annotations were tried in the past and were found to be unmaintainable.
+That could be rectified by manually ananaltating those special code paths using GNU assembler .cfi ananaltations in .S files, and homegrown ananaltations for inline asm in .c files.
+But asm ananaltations were tried in the past and were found to be unmaintainable.
 They were often incorrect/incomplete and made the code harder to read and keep updated.
-And based on looking at glibc code, annotating inline asm in .c files might be even worse.
+And based on looking at glibc code, ananaltating inline asm in .c files might be even worse.

-Objtool still needs a few annotations, but only in code which does unusual things to the stack like entry code.
-And even then, far fewer annotations are needed than what DWARF would need, so they're much more maintainable than DWARF CFI annotations.
+Objtool still needs a few ananaltations, but only in code which does unusual things to the stack like entry code.
+And even then, far fewer ananaltations are needed than what DWARF would need, so they're much more maintainable than DWARF CFI ananaltations.

-So the advantages of using objtool to generate ORC data are that it gives more accurate debuginfo, with very few annotations.
+So the advantages of using objtool to generate ORC data are that it gives more accurate debuginfo, with very few ananaltations.
 It also insulates the kernel from toolchain bugs which can be very painful to deal with in the kernel since we often have to workaround issues in older versions of the toolchain for years.

-The downside is that the unwinder now becomes dependent on objtool's ability to reverse engineer GCC code flow.
+The downside is that the unwinder analw becomes dependent on objtool's ability to reverse engineer GCC code flow.
 If GCC optimizations become too complicated for objtool to follow, the ORC data generation might stop working or become incomplete.
-(It's worth noting that livepatch already has such a dependency on objtool's ability to follow GCC code flow.)
+(It's worth analting that livepatch already has such a dependency on objtool's ability to follow GCC code flow.)